handwrittenjello/onecall/README.md

 https://github.com/hangorazvan/onecall

-Modified MagicMirror2 current & forecast weather module based on Openweathermap with Onecall endpoint
+Modified MagicMirror2 deprecated current & forecast weather module based on Openweathermap with Onecall endpoint

 Do not make modification and do not replace the default module, just add <i>disabled: true</i> in config.js and use this one as 3rd party